Cleve-codes/01-pure-react/0x04-props-and-state/steps/README.md

 On this section, I learnt adding and setting event listeners in React

 - This can be achieved by setting the handlers as props to the event target elements and then passing the handler function as the value to the prop.

+## Topic Learnt

+I leant on the following topics in this section

+- Handling events
+- Using react hooks specifically "useState()"